 In 2018, a review of Auckland Transport’s payroll system was undertaken to identify where underpayments had occurred (for current and former employees) dating back to AT’s inception in November 2010.
 This was a large and complex task, overseen by the Ministry of Business, Innovation and Employment (MBIE), with legal advice taken to ensure AT met its obligations under the Act.

-AT has now completed the work necessary to recalculate these leave payments and has upgraded its payroll system and associated processes to ensure compliance with the Act.
-Current employees will receive any monies owed in early July, but AT would also like to contact all past employees who have been impacted.
+AT has now completed the work necessary to recalculate these leave payments, and has upgraded its payroll system and associated processes to ensure compliance with the Act.
+Current employees will receive any outstanding payment(s) owed to them in early July, but AT would also like to contact all past employees who have been impacted.

 Back-payments to former employees